All Episodes

 Foreign nationals could be deported, he said.

-They come here, they play by our rules and our way of life, Blair said in his monthly news conference.
+They come here, they play by our rules and our way of life, Blair said at his monthly news conference.

-If they don't, they're gonna have to go.
+If they don't, they're going to have to go.

 Now, they don't have a constitution in England.

-You come here, you start trying to hide behind websites preaching hatred, you are gone.
+You come here, you start trying to hide behind websites preaching hatred.

 You come here and even threaten to blow up something up or people up, or you even act like you're sympathetic to it.